azimifardous/Java-DSA-with-Kunal/README.md

 # Java-DSA-with-Kunal
-In here I'll share all the assignments I will be doing throughout the course of JAVA + DSA with Kunal
+- In here I'll be sharing all the assignments that I do throughout the course of JAVA + DSA with Kunal.
+- I hope you find it usefull.